Francis Goes to the Races: Production

-Francis had been a success, and in May 1950 Universal announced they had bought the film rights to David Stern's character Francis.
+Francis had been a success, and in May 1950 Universal announced its purchase of the film rights to David Stern's character of Francis.
 These included rights to his 1948 novel Francis Goes to Washington and to any other Francis books that he may write.
-Universal could make an unlimited number of film sequels and use the character for TV, radio, and commercials.
-For these rights Stern was paid a reported $60,000.
+Universal could produce an unlimited number of film sequels and use the character for television, radio and commercials.
+For these rights, Stern was paid a reported $60,000.

-Francis Goes to Washington was meant to be the first sequel.
-However, the filming of Washington was postponed as there were "too many complications" for the film "to be made as things stand at the present."
+Francis Goes to Washington was intended as be the first sequel, but its production was postponed as there were "too many complications" for the film "to be made as things stand at the present".
 As a result, the film was never made.

-The production of Francis Goes to the Races was then announced in October 1950.
-Production started in November 1950.
-The film was shot at Santa Anita racecourse.
-Hill Prince, Coaltown, and Moonrush were among the real-life horses who appeared in the film.
+The production of Francis Goes to the Races was announced in October 1950, with production starting the following month.
+The film was shot at Santa Anita Park, and Hill Prince, Coaltown and Moonrush were among the real-life horses who appeared in the film.

 Reception

-The Washington Post called the film "smooth and cheery".
+In a contemporary review for The New York Times, critic Howard Thompson wrote: "Of course, it's the fantastic, unkissable mouth of Francis, tipping off Mr. O'Connor about the winners, that is still the root of the gaiety.
+Occasionally, as in one very adroit scene where he suavely psychoanalyzes a brow-beaten filly into saving the day on the turf, it makes the picture sparkle.
+But for the most part he comments disgustedly—in fact, more and more like the scathing Clifton Webb—on the pedantic behavior of Mr. O'Connor, Mr. Kellaway and Miss Laurie and the others, and no wonder.
+A mule is a mule, enough is enough and we suspect that Francis, until he's pushed headlong into the role of Hamlet, would be the first to admit it."

 Home media

-The original film, Francis (1950), was released in 1978 as one of the first-ever titles in the new LaserDisc format, DiscoVision Catalog #22-003.
-It was then re-issued on LaserDisc in May 1994 by MCA/Universal Home Video (Catalog #: 42024) as part of an Encore Edition Double Feature with Francis Goes to the Races (1951).

-The first two Francis films were released again in 2004 by Universal Pictures on Region 1 and Region 4 DVD, along with the next two in the series, as The Adventures of Francis the Talking Mule Vol. 1.
-Several years later, Universal released all 7 Francis films as a set on three Region 1 and Region 4 DVDs, Francis The Talking Mule: The Complete Collection.
+The first two Francis films were rereleased in 2004 by Universal Pictures on Region 1 and Region 4 DVD, along with the next two in the series, as The Adventures of Francis the Talking Mule Vol. 1.
+Several years later, Universal released all seven Francis films as a set on three Region 1 and Region 4 DVDs, Francis The Talking Mule: The Complete Collection.